- Healthy male subjects between the ages of 18 and 55 years (inclusive):Healthy is

 subject's eligibility.
 Subjects with family history of myocardial infarction,

-congenital long QT syndrome, torsades de pointes or clinically significant ventricular
+congenital long QT syndrome, torsades de pointes or clinically significant

-calcium at screening.
+magnesium and calcium at screening.